 Potential benefit to people with diabetes

-This research will help us understand how MACE might lead to type 2 diabetes, and who has the highest risk.
-In turn, this will help doctors diagnose type 2 diabetes in people with MACE earlier and treat each individual in the most effective way.
-By understanding exactly how MACE can lead to type 2 diabetes, new ways of preventing type 2 diabetes in people with this condition could be developed in the future.
+This research will help us understand how MACS might lead to type 2 diabetes, and who has the highest risk.
+In turn, this will help doctors diagnose type 2 diabetes in people with MACS earlier and treat each individual in the most effective way.
+By understanding exactly how MACS can lead to type 2 diabetes, new ways of preventing type 2 diabetes in people with this condition could be developed in the future.